lightcone42/AITO/readme.md

-this open sourced company is named AITO which stands for: AI THAT is OPEN
+this **open sourced company is named AITO** which stands for: **AI THAT is OPEN**

-our goal is to build OSI: an Open sourced Super Inelligence sold to consumers
+- **our goal is to build OSI:** an Open sourced Super Inelligence sold to consumers

-we guartuntee that more than 50% of profits will always be distributed to customers of OSI
+- we guartuntee that **more than 50% of profits** will always be distributed to customers of OSI

-the remaining profits will be given to contributors of this repository
+- the remaining profits will be given **to contributors of this repository**

-our first product:
+**our first product:**
 - we securely store an individuals personalized thoughts. we help individuals and organizations organize their data so that AI models can more efficiently access it.
-AI models using our data will (1) be faster and (2) provide personal responses
+AI models using data we have organized and collected will (1) be faster and (2) provide personal responses

+**our beliefs**
 - we believe that we can reach super intelligence be combining LLMs with a crowdsourced “meta algorithm” that accounts for *time*
 - we need to make open source AI win
-- we can ensure that profits from AI get universially distributed across the globe.
-No human is can be denied a portion of our profits
+- profits from AI should go to all people